kelsimo/SpotifyAnalyzer/README.md

 #The Execution

-The only thing you will need to change for this code is the .csv file:

-> df = pd.read_csv(r'YOURFILE.CSV', usecols=["Track Name", "Artist Name(s)",
-                                                                   "Release Date", "Genres"])
+You will have to upload your .csv file when prompted.